 The Bantams came up with another big play in the second quarter, as a Middlebury defensive back fell down, allowing Ryan Burgess to find A.J.
 Jones for a 67-yard gain.
 Ben Crick scored on the next play with an eight-yard rush.

 Following a Panther punt, the Bantams used 17 yards on the ground from Evan Bunker before Hedley Jennings found Jones for a 34-yard scoring strike to make it a 28-7 game with 3:25 remaining in the half.

 After a punt from Middlebury deep in its own territory, Trinity drove 49 yards on eight plays, take a 35-7 lead into the break when Burgess connected with Jones from 15 yards out.

-Middlebury’s Michael Bilodeau recovered a fumble on the opening kick-off of the second half, but the Panthers could not take advantage, driving to the Trinity 20 before turning the ball over on downs.
+Middlebury senior Michael Bilodeau (Hull, Mass.) recovered a fumble on the opening kick-off of the second half, but the Panthers could not take advantage, driving to the Trinity 20 before turning the ball over on downs.

 Early in the fourth quarter, a Panther fumble on a punt was recovered by Mark Snyder at the Middlebury 21.
 The Bantams scored the only points on the second half on the next play, as Andrew Grombala scored on a double reverse from 21 yards out.

 Dittrich went 18 of 41 for 144 yards with two interceptions in his first career start.
 Ashkar finished with 38 yards and a touchdown on 17 carries, while Driscoll (46 yds.) and Resor (39 yds.) each caught five passes.
-Zachary Faber and Michael Bilodeau each had 10 tackles, while Daniel Kenerson added nine.
+Rookie Zachary Faber (Alamo, Calif.) and Bilodeau each had 10 tackles, while junior Daniel Kenerson (Gloucester, Mass.) added nine.